Aahaa Ethanai Azhagu

-Aahaa Ethanai Azhagu is a 2003 Indian Tamil language romance film directed by Kanmani.
+Aahaa Ethanai Azhagu is a 2003 Indian Tamil language romance film directed by Kanmani in his debut.
 The film stars Mithun and Charmy and was produced by J S Pankaj Mehta.
-Aha Ethanai Azhagu also has Nassar, Ranjitha, Fathima Babu, Pyramid Natarajan, Devan, Dhamu, Karunas and Pallavi in the cast.
-Kanmani directs the film, where popular Kannada actress Bhavana also plays an important role.
-A. Venkatesh is the cameraman and Vidyasagar is the music director.
-This was Kaur's last film in Tamil, until 12 years later when she made her comeback in 10 Endrathukulla (2015).
+Aha Ethanai Azhagu also has Nassar, Ranjitha, Fathima Babu, Pyramid Natarajan, Devan, Dhamu, Karunas and Pallavi in the cast, with popular Kannada actress Bhavana in an important role.
+This was Charmy's last film in Tamil for the next 12 years, until she made a comeback in 10 Endrathukulla (2015).

 Soundtrack

 Music was composed by Vidyasagar.
 He introduced Sujatha Bhattacharya, better known as Madhushree, to Tamil cinema through this film.